-Meet our experienced medical educators who are ready to assist you through your GPEP program.
+Meet our experienced medical educators who are ready to assist you through your GPEP programme.

 GPEP 1 Medical Educators

 Liza is the College's National Clinical Lead of GPEP and a distinguished fellow of the RNZCGP.
 She's also a member of the British College of General Practitioners and holds a Master of Medical Science as well a Diploma of Paediatrics.
 She also holds Diplomas in Obstetrics, Gynaecology and Strategic Leadership and a post graduate qualification in family planning.
 In her spare time, she is a passionate mum, wife, foodie and gardener.

 Lynne has been involved in GPEP Medical Education in Northland for the past 10 years.
 Her predominant role has been in facilitating weekly seminar sessions in Whangerei as well as visits to registrars from GPEP 1-3.
 She has worked in general practice for over 30 years, working in both single and group practices in Waiouru, Palmerston North and subsequently Whangerei.
 As well as general practices, she has been involved in DSAC, ACC assessments and Medical Council roles.
 When not in the office, she enjoys walking, reading, travel and naturally sharing wine and great food with friends.
 She says "this is a beautiful part of the world but in contrast to this, here the significant inequities in health and lifestyle are so obvious so it's an opportunity to contribute to the health of our local communities."